doycet/doycet.github.io/_posts/2017/2017-01-28-trilies__the_complete_4-page_guide_to_surviving_an....md

 ---
-title: trilies:

-The Complete 4-Page Guide to Surviving an...
+title: The Complete 4-Page Guide to Surviving an Authoritarian Regime
 date: January 28, 2017 at 07:51PM
 author: Doyce
 layout: post